 Topics include structure of language definitions, control structures, data types and data flow, compilers vs interpreters, introduction to lexical analysis and parsing.
 Prerequisite: CSCI 263, and 375 completed or concurrent.
 Three credits and a two-hour lab.
-Offered 2018-2019 and in alternate years.
+Not offered 2019-2020; next offered 2020-2021.